-Bûche de Noël—heavenly chocolate cake rolled with chocolate cream and covered with ganache and berries.
+Bûche de Noël (Yule Log) — heavenly chocolate cake rolled with chocolate cream and covered with ganache and berries.
 This chocolate cake recipe is perfect for Christmas.

 Bûche de Noël is the French name for Christmas cake which is shaped like a log.
 It is a holiday classic in France and here in America we call it Yule Log.